An efficient Monte Carlo method for valid prior-free possibilistic statistical inference: Low-dimensional illustrations

 A practically relevant and surprisingly challenging follow-up question concerns inference on the mean $\Phi = \Theta_1\Theta_2$ of the gamma distribution.
 IM solutions that offer exactly valid inference on $\Phi$ are presented in \citet{immarg} and \citet{martin.partial3}, but the relevant computations can be a burden.
-An obvious idea is that, given a sample of $(\log\Theta_1, \log\Theta_2)$ values from the probabilistic approximation, it's straightforward to get a corresponding sample of $\Phi = \exp(\log\Theta_1 + \log\Theta_2)$ values, but would this provide a good approximation of the marginal IM for $\Phi$ presented in \citet{martin.partial3}?
-To answer this question, Figure~\ref{fig:gamma.pl}(b) shows the latter exact, profile likelihood-based, marginal IM possibility contour for the mean $\Phi$ and two approximations thereof: \begin{itemize} \item an {\em indirect} approximation based on the samples of $(\log\Theta_1,\log\Theta_2)$ from $\prior_z^\star$ as described above, using the profile likelihood as the ranking function, and \item a {\em direct} approximation wherein the mean $\Phi$ is sampled from the inner probabilistic approximation of the target marginal IM. \end{itemize} From the context alone, the reader should expect that the direct approximation would be superior to the indirect approximation, but this superiority doesn't come for free: the former is tailored to the particular choice of feature $\Phi$ and, therefore, is not as simple to obtain as the latter.
-From the plot in Figure~\ref{fig:gamma.pl}(b), it's clear that both approximations are quite accurate and, indeed, the direct approximation is more accurate overall, with the indirect approximation being a bit too narrow compared to the target.
-This narrowness is inevitable because the marginal distribution for $\Phi$ derived from $\prior_z^\star$ generally would not be the inner probabilistic approximation of the marginal IM.
-Whatever this approximation might lack in terms of accuracy, it makes up for in simplicity. \end{ex}
+Section~\ref{SS:nuisance} describes two approaches---direct and indirect---for carrying out this marginalization, and Figure~\ref{fig:gamma.pl}(b) shows the two corresponding contours for $\Phi$, along with the exact profile-based marginal IM contour.
+Clearly, both the direct and indirect approaches are quite accurate in this case and, indeed, the direct approach is more accurate overall, with the indirect approach's contour being a bit too narrow compared to the exact contour.
+This narrowness is inevitable because the marginal distribution for the mean $\Phi$ derived from $\prior_z^\star$ is not an inner probabilistic approximation of a valid marginal IM.
+But what the indirect approach might lack in accuracy, it makes up for in simplicity. \end{ex}

 \begin{ex} The data presented in Table~8.4 of \citet{ghosh-etal-book} concerns the relationship between exposure to chloracetic acid and mouse mortality.
 A simple logistic regression model can be fit to relate the binary death indicator ($y$) with the levels of exposure ($x$) to chloracetic acid for the dataset's $n=120$ mice.
 That is, data $Z$ consists of pairs $Z_i = (X_i, Y_i)$, for $i=1,\ldots,n$, and a conditionally Bernoulli model for $Y_i$, given $X_i$, with mass function